For Kenya based orders, please contact us directly to pay in Kenya Shillings and arrange for delivery.

 Kiyomi is a Japanese name derived from the words kiyo “sacred or pure” and mi meaning “beautiful” to describe this gorgeous necklace.
-It features:

 The Omani ornament featured here was originally used to hold women’s headscarves in place and the entire piece consisted of two ornate decorated triangles on either side of the head.
 Chains would have hung from the silver loops at the base of each ornament, which would wrap under the chin to secure the headscarf in place.